 A H&S Plan Update should be completed regularly (at a minimum of every two years) to ensure it is current with regard to applicable emergency information or when there has been a change in the scope of work requiring the performance of activities not previously conducted (e.g. drilling or excavation activities).
 There are no limitations on the number of H&S Plan updates which can be filed for reimbursement; however, reimbursement for the update requires that the update meet the same guidelines as specified for the H&S plan and that the new activities being covered by this update be clearly delineated.
 This task code may not be used when there has been a change in ownership of the site or claimant.
 This task code may be used when there is a new consultant that is required to prepare a H&S Plan.

-Task Codes 3.3 to 3.5 - Level A, B and C Personal Protective Equipment (OSHA 29 CFR, 1919.120)
+Task Codes 3.5 - Level C Personal Protective Equipment (OSHA 29 CFR, 1919.120)

 Personal protective equipment (PPE) are devices worn by workers to protect them against work-related hazards such as liquid or air contaminants, falling materials, and noise.
 These task codes are used in addition to the task codes used for the activities completed on site.
 See the following entries for additional information.

-Task Code 3.3 - Level A Personal Protection Equipment

-Level A PPE is selected when skin, respiratory, and eye protection is required.
-The following constitutes Level A Equipment:

-Coveralls

-Long underwear

-Gloves, outer chemical-resistant

-Gloves, inner, chemical-resistant

-Boots, chemical-resistant, steel toe and shank

-Hard hat (under suit)

-Disposal protective suit, gloves and boots (depending on suit construction, may be worn over totally-encapsulating suit)

-Task Code 3.3.1 - Level A Fully Encapsulated Suit and Self Contained Breathing Apparatus

-Level A Suit and Breathing Apparatus PPE is selected when the greatest level of skin, respiratory and eye protection is required.
-The following constitute Level A full encapsulation and self-contained breathing apparatus (SCBA) Equipment:

-Positive pressure, full face-piece self-contained breathing apparatus (SCBA), or positive pressure supplied air respirator with escape SCBA, approved by the National Institute for Occupational Safety and Health (NIOSH).

-Totally-encapsulating chemical-protective suit.

-Coveralls

-Long underwear

-Gloves, outer, chemical-resistant

-Gloves, inner, chemical-resistant

-Boots, chemical-resistant, steel toe and shank

-Hard hat (under suit)

-Disposable protective suit, gloves and boots (depending on suit construction, may be worn over totally-encapsulating suit)

-Task Code 3.4 - Level B Personal Protective Equipment

-Level B PPE is selected when the highest level of respiratory protection is necessary but a lesser level of skin protection is needed.
-The following constitutes Level B Equipment:

-Positive pressure, full-face piece SCBA, or positive pressure supplied air respirator with escape SCBA (NIOSH approved)

-Hooded chemical-resistant clothing (overalls and long-sleeved jacket, coveralls, one or two piece chemical-splash suit, disposable chemical-resistant overalls)

-Coveralls

-Gloves, outer chemical-resistant

-Gloves, inner, chemical-resistant

-Boots, outer, chemical-resistant steel toe and shank

-Boot-covers, outer, chemical-resistant (disposable)

-Hard hat (under suit)

-Face shield

 Task Code 3.5 - Level C Personal Protective Equipment